Do you want to create a professional business email address for free?

-We use G Suite for our business email address here at WPBeginner.
-It comes with all the best email functionality that you need including a smart spam filter, conditional email forwarding, two-factor authentication for security, and a whole lot more.
+It comes with all the best email functionality that you need.
+It includes a smart spam filter, conditional email forwarding, two-factor authentication for security, integrations with Google Apps, and a whole lot more.

-That being said, let’s take a look at how to set up a business email address using G Suite.
+That being said, let’s look at how to set up a business email address using Google Workspace.